zohar1000/ngx-modalable/projects/ngx-modalable/README.md

 In case you edit the component the data binding remain when displayed in the modal.<br/>

+**note**: you don't have to wrap the entire component template, you can wrap only a portion of it.

 # Using ngx-modalable
 Wrap the template portion you want to display in a modal with ngx-modalable tag.<br/>
 In the example below the template portion contains a card.